martanne/abduco/README.md

    attaching to a session, then all keyboard input is ignored and the client is a passive observer only.

+   Note that this is not a security feature, but only a convenient way to avoid accidental keyboard input.

+   If you want to make your abduco session available to another user in a read only fashion, use [socat](http://www.dest-unreach.org/socat/) to proxy the abduco socket in a unidirectional (from the abduco server to the client, but not vice versa) way.

+   Start your to be shared session, make sure only you have access to the `private` directory:

+    $ abduco -c /tmp/abduco/private/session

+   Then proxy the socket in unidirectional mode `-u` to a directory where the desired observers have sufficient access rights:

+    $ socat -u unix-connect:/tmp/abduco/private/session unix-listen:/tmp/abduco/public/read-only &

+   Now the observers can connect to the read-only side of the socket:

+    $ abduco -a /tmp/abduco/public/read-only

+   communication in the other direction will not be possible and keyboard input will hence be discarded.

  * **better resize handling** on shared sessions, resize request are only processed if they are initiated by the most recently connected, non read only client.